When Should You Take the MCAT?

 If you’re taking multiple gap years, or you’re applying to medical school long after you were in undergrad, you simply need to take the MCAT within 3 years of applying or matriculating — depending on the school.

-Pro tip: If you’re taking one or more gap years, use that time not only to ace the MCAT, but also you can rack up great extracurriculars, seek out the best possible letters of recommendation, and consider post-bacc courses to boost your GPA.
+Pro Tip: If you’re taking one or more gap years, use that time not only to ace the MCAT, but also to rack up great extracurriculars, seek out the best possible letters of recommendation, and consider post-bacc courses to boost your GPA.

 Here are the best MCAT resources to increase your chances of success: